-The student activities fee of $338.00 is used by the Association of Amherst Students to fund organizations, clubs, and special interest groups for activities.
+The student activities fee of $300 is used by the Association of Amherst Students to fund organizations, clubs, and special interest groups for activities.
 Six dollars of the fee helps to underwrite the Five College Performing Arts Program.
 This cooperative program allows students to receive a discounted ticket price for all Fine Arts Center sponsored programs.
 The fee also contributes to the support of a wide variety of student group programs that develop social life, educate and build community as well as, student newspapers, magazines, radio station, yearbook, and student government.
-In addition to the student activities fee, there is a $60.00 residential life fee (not required of off-campus students) which is used to promote cultural, educational, and social activities in the residential units, and a $42.00 campus center programs fee used to promote all campus programs.
+This is a mandatory fee billed per semester.

-Proceeds from College Savings or Prepaid Tuition Plans (also referred to as 529 Plans) will not be reflected as pending aid.
+Proceeds from College Savings or Prepaid Tuition Plans (also referred to as 529 Plans) will be reflected as Anticipated Payments.
 Any proceeds to be used in the academic year must be accessible prior to the bill due date of each semester.

-If the student is not receiving financial aid through the College, but will receive assistance from outside organizations, please deduct one-half of those awards from the enclosed bill.
-In these instances, please fax 413-542-2223 to the attention of Student Accounts, or email email@example.com the award details informing us of the source of the assistance and whether the College is expected to present a bill to another institution or organization.
+If the student is not receiving financial aid through the College, but will receive assistance from outside organizations, please deduct one-half of those awards from the semester tuition bill.
+In these instances, please email email@example.com the award details informing us of the source of the assistance and whether the College is expected to present a bill to another institution or organization.

 If your aid application is incomplete, the Office of Financial Aid has notified you of items needed to complete your application so that it may be reviewed.
-This information is also available online at www.amherst.edu/go/netpartner.
-Please submit any missing or additional requested information as soon as possible so that your financial aid award may be finalized and credited to your account.
+This information is also available online at http://www.amherst.edu/go/faportal.
+Please submit any missing or additional requested information as soon as possible so that your financial aid offer may be finalized and credited to your account.

-Make note of any adjustments made to the balance due by fax to 413-542-2223 to the attention of Student Accounts, or by email to firstname.lastname@example.org.
+Make note of any adjustments made to the balance due by email to firstname.lastname@example.org.
 Please then remit the remaining amount due on or before the required due date.
 Payment options to Amherst College are available at: https://www.amherst.edu/offices/controller/student-accounts/payment-options.